alex6H/NER-Location-extraction-and-geocoding/README.md

 ## Features:

-Extracts and structures location data from Excel files containing conflict-related security incidents.
+Extracts and structures location data from CSV files containing conflict-related security incidents.
 Utilizes a local Large Language Model (LLM) for privacy-preserving location extraction.
 Formats extracted data for submission to Google Maps' geocoding system.
 Visualizes finalized locations on an interactive map using Folium.
-Exported to a .csv file for further analysis.
+Exported to a .xlsx file for further analysis.

 ## Usage: